-UCSB Counseling and Psychological Services (CAPS) is accepting applications for one General track Postdoctoral Fellow, and one Interpersonal Violence (IPV) track Postdoctoral Fellow.
-For the General track, the trainee will receive advanced clinical training and supervision in brief therapy, group counseling, and crisis intervention in an active and diverse university counseling service.
-In addition, the General track postdoc will have training opportunities, including supervision of the CAPS Mental Health Peers and other training responsibilities with practicum students and/or interns.
-For the IPV track, the trainee will receive advanced clinical training and supervision in brief therapy, group counseling, and crisis intervention with survivors of child abuse, sexual assault, dating violence, and stalking.
-The IPV track postdoc will receive individual supervision from and work closely with the CAPS IPV specialist.
+UCSB Counseling and Psychological Services (CAPS) is accepting applications for up to three General track Postdoctoral Fellow(s).
+Fellows will receive advanced clinical training and supervision in brief therapy, group counseling, and crisis intervention in an active and diverse university counseling service.
+General track postdoc may have training opportunities, including supervision of the CAPS Mental Health Peers and other training responsibilities with practicum students and/or interns.

 - intake assessment

 - outreach to the campus community

 Basic Qualifications: At the time of application, the minimum requirement is the completion of all requirements for doctoral degree in counseling or clinical psychology from an APA/CPA accredited program, except internship and dissertation (ABD status).